NWMichl/openvuln/README.md

 The playbook needs certain input data to do its job, not all of them are mandatory.

-You need to generate a client_key and client_secret via the [Cisco API Console](https://apiconsole.cisco.com/) using your CCO Login under `My Apps & Keys`, `Register a new App`.
-Select OAuth2.0 Client Credentials and the Cisco PSIRT checkbox to receive the necessary API keys.

 ### 1. API Credentials

 You need to generate a client_key and client_secret via the [Cisco API Console](https://apiconsole.cisco.com/) using your CCO Login under `My Apps & Keys`, `Register a new App`.
 Select OAuth2.0 Client Credentials and the Cisco PSIRT checkbox to receive the necessary API keys.